dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

     that will be used for synchronization job.

-  - <div id="skip_changed_before"></div>In specific cases, **the initial synchronisation of all the data can be undesirable**; for example
-    when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.
+  - <div id="skip_changed_before"></div>In specific cases, **the initial synchronisation of all the data can be undesirable**; for example, when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.

     The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker